audreyle/Wall-E/_posts/2018-05-08-Building-Secure-Cloud-Apps-with-Microsoft.md

 **An application only consists of keyvault, resource group name and data.**

-Remember: Automation accounts run in the database.
+Automation accounts run in the database.
 Azure storage has a CSV file from which you can copy the recommendations.